brentvollebregt/hit-counter/README.md

 This is the length of the value of the cookie stored both server and client side.
 Making this longer will stop collisions from occurring but will increase storage.
 Each value generated is completely random from the characters [0-9][a-z][A-Z].

 # Inspiration
-This project was inspired by [https://github.com/dwyl/hits](https://github.com/dwyl/hits) which is a "General purpose hits (page views) counter" which unfortunately only publicly will record for GitHub repos.
-This was my idea to expand on this and add some features.
+This project was inspired by [github.com/dwyl/hits](https://github.com/dwyl/hits) which is a "General purpose hits (page views) counter" which unfortunately will count GitHub repo views.
+This was my idea to expand on this and add some features with also making it compatible with any site.

 # Why Does The Anti-Refresh System Not Work?
 On sites like github.com, images are cached.
 Even though I declare no-cache in the header, GitHub will load the image on their side first which will cause an increase in the count no matter what as it isn't passing back the cookie it got previously (and if it did there would be a timeout for everyone).